pzelnip/pythonwebconf2020/readme.md

   like a combination of disparite tools instead of a unified experience
 - no break between keynotes & first talks of each stream made early morning a bit frantic, esp for those of us to the west of EST.
-- 7 talks is too many talks from Six Feet Up people (the people hosting the conference).
+- 7 talks is too many talks from Six Feet Up people.
 Would've liked more diversity in experiences from speakers.
 - Fireside chat with Carl from Instagram was a standout highlight.
 Having the opportunity to do informal Q&A with someone who's so advanced was an amazing & inspiring learning opportunity.
 - interestingly I found myself interacting in conversations more because it was virtual in Slack.
 Normally in in-person conferences I feel very shy & introverted so it's a challenge for me to "inject" myself into conversations.